 When we announced that our IPA had executed our first contract, I found myself explaining what an IPA is and what it does.
 An IPA is a business entity that assists multiple independent organizations to contract with managed care organizations (health plans).
-But it’s uncommon (unheard of?) for an IPA to work with organizations that are not physicians.
-We even had to update the Wikipedia entry on IPA to clarify that physicians aren’t the only ones who can create or join an IPA.
+We know that it’s uncommon (unheard of?) for an IPA to work with organizations that are not solely physicians but, as disruptive innovators, we are honored to curate an IPA – with you – that is free to join and focuses explicitly on social determinants of health.

 Where we are now

-We have over thirty organizations participating in the IPA.
+We have over ninety organizations participating in the IPA.

-We have two executed agreements with health plans, and expect this to grow.
+We have four executed agreements with health plans, and expect this to grow.

 Where we are going (and why)

 Our IPA is focused on helping organizations embrace (rather than fear) the change that is happening.
 These changes will, we hope, help us improve the health of hundreds of thousands of people in New York and beyond.
 Our plan is to continue to build relationships on both sides of this work: growing the breadth and scope of the organizations who join the IPA, while growing the number of health plans with whom we partner.